You’re sure of a big surprise. If you go down to the Woodstock today, You’d better go to the Brewers Co-op.

 Why?
 Great beer that’s why.
-The Brewers Co-Op open this year in Albert Road Woodstock.
+The Brewers Co-Op opened this year in Albert Road Woodstock.
 So what is a Co-Op?
-It is ‘An association of persons who voluntarily cooperate for their mutual, social, economic, and cultural benefit’.
-Fourteen guys have clubbed together to created this association to cooperate for the mutual benefit of making great beer.
+It is ‘an association of persons who voluntarily cooperate for their mutual, social, economic, and cultural benefit’.
+Fourteen guys have clubbed together to created this association to co-operate for the mutual benefit of making great beer.
 The brewers backgrounds vary and all have day jobs but have all dabbled to different levels in the fine art of home brewing.

 The Beerhouse team visited the co-op and were shown around by Rob Ambler-Smith one of the ‘Co-Opers’ .
 We got a look at the small but impressive Brewery that is fully automated and controlled through software on a lap top, something usually reserved for the big boys with the mega bucks.
 Such ingenuity goes along way in the micro-brewing world.